 There are myriad reasons why different people refinance their homes.
 Refinancing your home for the right reasons has the potential of guaranteeing you significant savings.
 In fact, any time you refinance, you are most likely going to pay considerably less interest, reduce your monthly payment or better still convert from say a 30-year loan to a 15-year loan and build your equity faster.
 Sounds like some pretty good incentives to refinance, right?
 Refinancing however, comes with a price and you should take this into account any time you want to refinance.
 By the same token, the benefits of refinancing cannot be denied.
 The following are the main reasons you should consider refinancing your home:

 This is perhaps the best reason you may want to refinance your home.
 Picture this: lower interests translate to savings – indeed, a good measure of savings in some cases.
 Refinancing a home with a relatively cheaper mortgage can significantly reduce your month-to-month payment as well as the interest you pay.
 I imagine you wish to have your home for many years, right?
 If your answer is yes, then consider a 15- to 30-year fixed home loan; otherwise you will sooner than later realize that ARMs and hybrid ARM carry the lowest rates.
-If you are looking to see what your refinance rate might be, check out this refinancing calculator from Credit Sesame.

 Some people detest surprises and unpredictability.
 If you are one of these people, you perhaps don’t fancy adjustable mortgage rates that change from time to time, depending on a rate that is pegged to a particular index.
 This means that your mortgage rate could fluctuate throughout the life of the loan.
 I also would imagine that you are not the happiest camper if your rates skyrocket.
 If that is the case, then a fixed mortgage rate suits you the best.